bazelbuild/bazel/tools/build_defs/docker/README.md

 )
 ```

-You can build this with `bazel build my/image:helloworld.tar`.
+You can build this with `bazel build my/image:helloworld`.
 This will produce the file `bazel-genfiles/my/image/helloworld.tar`.
 You can load this into my local Docker client by running
 `docker load -i bazel-genfiles/my/image/helloworld.tar`, or simply
-`bazel run my/image:helloworld` (this last command only update the
+`bazel run my/image:helloworld`.
-changed layers and thus is faster).

 Upon success you should be able to run `docker images` and see: